mnovak42/leuven/README.md

  - a `c/c++` compiler, with `c++11` support e.g. `GCC >= 4.9` or `clang >= 3.1`, to be installed on the system (even a `Fortran` compiler might be needed when other than `Intel MKL` is used as CPU BLAS/LAPACK option)
  - `CMake` to be installed on the system. `CMake` is used for managing (option configuration, locate dependencies etc.) the build process (see at http://www.cmake.org/).
  - the `leuven` library heavily relies on BLAS/LAPACK functionalities so `BLAS` and `LAPACK libraries` must to be installed on the system.
-It is **strongly recommended to use** one of the freely available, **optimised implementations such as** the **`Intel MKL`, `OpenBLAS`** or **`ATLAS`** (see more at the [Build and install](doc) section of the documentation).
+It is **strongly recommended to use** one of the freely available, **optimised implementations such as** the **`Intel MKL`, `OpenBLAS`** or **`ATLAS`** (see more at the [Build and install](doc) section of the [Documentation](https://leuven.readthedocs.io/en/latest/)).

 ## Quick (and dirty) start

 > :warning: **Warning!** While the following might work well, it gives very little or no control on what BLAS/LAPACK implementation is pick up and will be used by the `leuven` library.
-Since the performance (as well as the provided flexibility) of the library, strongly depends on the available and selected BLAS/LAPACK options, it is **strongly recommended to install and specify explicitly** the BLAS/LAPACK implementation related configurations as shown in the [BLAS/LAPACK options](doc) section of the documentation.
+Since the performance (as well as the provided flexibility) of the library, strongly depends on the available and selected BLAS/LAPACK options, it is **strongly recommended to install and specify explicitly** the BLAS/LAPACK implementation related configurations as shown in the [BLAS/LAPACK options](https://leuven.readthedocs.io/en/latest/main/install.html) section of the [Documentation](https://leuven.readthedocs.io/en/latest/).

     bash-3.2$ git clone https://github.com/mnovak42/leuven.git
     bash-3.2$ cd leuven